Land-Use Applications

 Final Short Plat The final drawing of the subdivision and dedication prepared for filing of record with the Island County Auditor, and containing all elements and requirements.

-Site Plan Review (SPR) For review of site plans and maps for commercial and certain residential and nonresidential land development proposals.
+Site Plan Review (SPR) (see links below) For review of site plans and maps for commercial and certain residential and nonresidential land development proposals.
 To assure that they meet the stated purposes and standards of the zoning district, provide for the necessary public facilities, and protect and preserve topographical features and adjacent properties through appropriate siting of structures and landscaping.

 SPR - Cell Tower A structure designed and constructed to support one or more antennas used by commercial wireless telecommunication